-In this paper we demonstrate the efficacy of a random forest statistical model in spatially identify flood hazards in Southeast Texas, encompassing the Houston metropolitan area.
-In comparison with FEMA SFHA, we show that a statistically-based flood hazard model can 1) better capture the reality of flood hazard by using actual historic impacts, 2) better capture small scale variability in flood hazard by implicitly detecting underlying drivers that manifest themselves through subtle changes in historic damage patterns and trends, 3) avoids the uncertainty associated with estimating rainfall return periods, stormwater infrastructure characteristics, and flood depths, 4) easily include alternative drivers of flood hazard such as HAND and TWI, and 5) be quickly updated using recent insurance claim payouts.
+In this paper we demonstrate the efficacy of a random forest statistical model in spatially identifying flood hazards in southeast Texas, encompassing the Houston metropolitan area.
+In comparison with FEMA SFHA, we show that a statistical machine learning flood hazard model can (1) better capture the reality of flood hazard by using actual historic impacts; (2) better capture small-scale variability in flood hazard by implicitly detecting underlying drivers that manifest themselves through subtle changes in historic damage patterns and trends; (3) avoid the uncertainty associated with estimating rainfall return periods, stormwater infrastructure characteristics, and flood depths; (4) easily include alternative drivers of flood hazard such as HAND; and (5) be quickly updated using recent insurance claim payouts.